maibennett/website_github/exampleSite/content/resources.md

 ##### Tips for beamer

 From the great [Paul Goldsmith-Pinkham](https://twitter.com/paulgp), some [beamer tips](https://github.com/paulgp/beamer-tips)! (pretty self-explanatory).
 From palettes that are color-blind friendly, to different features that beamer has and a lot of people (it me!) didn't know.
-Check them out when building your next beamer presentation.
+Check them out when building your next beamer presentation (click the image to see the slides).
 Totally worth it.

 [![beamer_presentation](/images/beamer_presentation.png?raw=true)](https://github.com/paulgp/beamer-tips/blob/master/slides.pdf)